cherrynoize/tlock/README.md

 well as for the screen while typing, after a bad password attempt and for the cursor color.

+### Text

+You can add a custom text message through the PRINT_MSG value in `config.h`.
+FONT_COLOR is an #RRGGBB hex value and FONT_NAME is an [XLFD font name](https://www.x.org/releases/X11R7.6/doc/xorg-docs/specs/XLFD/xlfd.html) which sucks and you're never going to understand it fully.

 ### Transparency

 You can optionally enable transparency on your lock